Table of Contents

 You may think that cost is your top priority, but it shouldn't be, because your prospect and customer lists are valuable assets in your business, to be protected zealously.

 Believe me – I lost a big list once and it hurts.
-An affiliate company I was working with closed down their company, restarted under a different name, “stole” my contact list and started marketing to it with a competing offer.
-At the time I was too inexperienced online to realize the need for maintaining my own “list” so it was my own fault on several levels, but a mistake I won’t make again!
+An affiliate company I was working with closed down their company, restarted under a different name, “stole” my contact list which I had foolishly entrusted to them, and started marketing to it with a competing offer.
+At the time I was too inexperienced online to realize the need for maintaining my own “list” so it was my own fault on several levels, but a mistake I won't make again!

-- There are free auto-responders – some will be free to start with and then start charging when your list size reaches a certain number.
-I have tried several free services, but abandoned them for a variety of reasons, for instance: directly competing ads shown, poor email deliverability, lack of “follow-up” feature, slow or non-existent customer service (who wants to support free?), or the auto-responder owner just gets fed up of not earning and stops running the service.
+- There are free autoresponders – some will be free to start with and then start charging when your list size reaches a certain number.
+I have tried several free services, but abandoned all but one for a variety of reasons, for instance: directly competing ads shown, poor email deliverability, lack of “follow-up” feature, slow or non-existent customer service (who wants to support free?), or the auto-responder owner just gets fed up of not earning and stops running the service.

 - At the other end of the scale there are high-priced auto-responders that deliver services far beyond what many small businesses may be willing, or need, to pay (top-end products can cost $100+ a month).

 - In the middle there are some excellent and very affordable email marketing services – and I have tried several of them.
-Yet I seem to keep coming back to GetResponse, which many people believe to be the industry standard for small to medium sized businesses.
 The few dollars monthly fee should not be an issue to any forward thinking business-person.
+Most of them actually let you earn a commission if you recommend their services to other businesses.
+This is entirely optional but a nice steady stream of monthly income, because switching auto-responders is not something you undertake lightly.

 Over To You